Leadership

 rsubramanian@unomaha.edu

-Roma Subramanian is an assistant professor in the School of Communication at the University of Nebraska at Omaha.
+Roma Subramanian is an associate professor in the School of Communication at the University of Nebraska at Omaha.
 She is also an affiliate faculty member of the university’s medical humanities program as well as of the Goldstein Center for Human Rights.
 She earned her doctorate in journalism from the University of Missouri.
-Her research focuses on health communication, particularly regarding stigmatized disorders/issues (e.g., mental illness, obesity, sexual assault).
+Her research focuses on health communication, particularly regarding stigmatized disorders/issues (e.g., mental illness, substance use, sexual assault).

 Northern Illinois University